Urinary Tract Infection

-A urinary tract infection can be quite annoying, especially when it repeatedly returns, as they are often prone to do.
-While UTIs seldom become a serious condition in themselves, they indicate that something is not right in the body.
-For instance, they can point to immune system dysfunction, especially if they are an ongoing issue.
-Sometimes treating a UTI with antibiotics can create a whole new set of health concerns, as you will learn while reading Best Tips for Preventing and Treating UTI Naturally.
-The good news is that most urinary tract infections can be prevented and treated by some simple lifestyle changes that are actually easy to implement.
+Urinary tract infections can be quite annoying, especially when they return again and again, as they are often prone to do.
+They seldom become a serious condition in themselves, but they are an indicator that something is wrong in the body.
+They can point to immune system dysfunction, especially if they are an ongoing issue.
+Sometimes their treatment with antibiotics can create a whole new set of problems, as we shall see.
+The good news is that most cases of urinary tract infections can be prevented by some simple lifestyle changes that are actually quite simple to implement.

 What is Urinary Tract Infection?

 The urinary tract is composed of the kidneys, bladder, ureters, and urethra.
 A Urinary Tract Infection, commonly referred to as a UTI, can affect any or all of these areas.
-They are typically bacterial infections that begin in the lower urinary tract, composed of the urethra, ureters, and bladder.
-UTI is more serious when it spreads to the kidneys, part of the upper urinary tract.
+They are typically bacterial infections that begin in the lower urinary tract, composed of urethra, ureters, and bladder.
+UTIs are more serious when they spread to the kidneys, part of the upper urinary tract.
 In most cases, they are much more common in women, for reasons we will discuss below.
 However, they are also found in males, most often in infant boys and older men.

-In daily clinical practice, urinary tract infection (UTI) is seen very frequently.
-They account for 10–20% of all infections treated in primary care units and 30–40% of those treated in hospitals [].
-The risk of UTI in the female population is considered to be 14 times higher than in the male population [].
-UTIs are quite a common disorder, especially in adult women.
+UTIs are a quite common disorder, especially in adult women.
 Approximately 50% of all women will have at least one UTI in their lifetime, and about 90% of them will experience recurrent infections.
 Adult women have the highest incidence of UTIs, outnumbering infections in adult men by a ratio of 50 to 1.
-The main reason for this is anatomical, with females having a much shorter urethra than males, thus making it much easier for bacteria to make the trip into the bladder and begin to multiply into a full-blown infection.
-In addition, hygiene plays a role, as the female urethra is also closer to the anus and can potentially be exposed to bacteria from fecal matter.
+The main reason for this is anatomical, with females having a much shorter urethra than males, thus making it much easier for bacteria to make the trip into the bladder and begin to multiply into a full blown infection.
+In addition, hygiene plays a role, as the female urethra is also in closer proximity to the anus and can potentially be exposed to bacteria from fecal matter.

-In infants, many boys will develop a UTI (four times as many as girls), mainly due to congenital disabilities in their urinary tract.
+In infants, many boys will develop UTIs (four times as many as girls), mainly due to birth defects in their urinary tract.
 Older males who develop prostate disorders are also at increased risk for UTIs.

 What Are the Signs and Symptoms of UTI?